 Members, officers, and employees paid at or above the filing threshold.
-PTRs are not required for fellows, detailees, political fund designees paid below the filing threshold, or filers required to file a single Annual Report on the basis of a temporary pay increase (e.g., a bonus) (see p.
-2 supra).
+PTRs are not required for fellows, detailees, Political Fund Designees (PFDs) and Principal Assistants paid below the filing threshold, or filers required to file a single Annual Report based on a temporary pay increase (e.g., a bonus) (see p.
+2, supra).